czembower/vault-fm-operator/README.md

         Operation batch token with a policy that allows for the manipulation of replication configurations on either cluster -tlsSkipVerify
-        Skip TLS verification of the Vault server's certificate
+        Skip TLS verification of the Vault server's certificate -tokenKvMount
+        KV engine mount point where the optional generated batch operation token should be stored -loadBalanced
+        Assume load balancing is enabled and use the configured addresses to determine the primary and secondary cluster/API addresses insteaad of the discovered addresses in the cluster configuration
 ```

 ## Flow